 Nevertheless, Mohanlal’s terrific performance supported by Sam CS’s background score stands as the highlight of Odiyan.
 The five songs composed by M Jayachandran are also good, especially Kondoram (though not in the context of the movie) and Muthappante Unni.
 Cinematographer Shaji Kumar has brilliantly captured most of the visuals in the dark.
 However, the makers of this big-budget entertainer could have shelled out more money on making the VFX work look more real.

 Yes!
-Odiyan with a predictable plot with some melodramatic dialogues.
+Odiyan with a predictable plot.
 It doesn’t offer anything extraordinary, but it has the ability to keep the audience engaged if not fallen prey to the promotional gimmicks by the movie’s team.
 Additional bonus if you have missed all the TV interviews by the crew.
 So, if your expectation is too less, Odiyan might not disappoint.
 Still, I would like to warn the viewers that the movie isn’t exceptional or unique.

 [Considering Mohanlal’s hard work and dedication to get into shoes of Odiyan Manikyan]